cvat-ai/cvat/site/content/en/docs/enterprise/subscription-managment.md

    first create an [organization](/docs/manual/advanced/organization/) and switch to an **Organization** account.
-3. Navigate to the top right corner, next to the nickname, click on the arrow > Uprate to the Plan.
+3. Navigate to the top right corner, next to the nickname, click on the arrow > uprate to the plan.
 4. Switch on the **I would like the invoice to include additional data (address, phone number, VAT information)** toggle and click **Get Started**.